Wheelchair Accessible British Columbia, Canada

 Moreover, other forms of transportation such as the B.C.
 Ferries also have accessible washrooms and deck areas and all other bus services such as Pacific Coach lines and Greyhound offer accessible services with advance notice.

 With the Access Canada program, hotels in British Columbia are graded with one of four rating levels that address the needs of people with minor to severe disabilities.
-While most of the hotels in Vancouver do not offer rollin showers, the Fairmont Pacific Rim has taken a lead in being the first to offer this feature.
+While most of the hotels in Vancouver do not offer roll-in showers, the Fairmont Pacific Rim has taken the lead in being the first to offer this feature.

-Just north of Vancouver lies the world renowned ski resort of Whistler who played host to the 2010 Olympics and Paralympics.
+Just north of Vancouver lies the world-renowned ski resort of Whistler which played host to the 2010 Olympics and Paralympics.
 The accessible website has just been updated with new features on accessibility and a Live Booking System.

-Further into the interior of British Columbia lies another ski resort of Sun Peaks near Kamloops.
+Further into the interior of British Columbia lies another ski resort, Sun Peaks, near Kamloops.
 The Delta Hotel and surrounding hotels in the resort area played host to the Canadian Association for Disabled Skiing competitions for two years in a row as they were so impressed with the accessibility.

-Lovely Lake Shuswap (one of my favourite places), also in the Kamloops area, offers a wheelchair accessible 56’ houseboat which sleeps 12.
+Lovely Lake Shuswap (one of my favorite places), also in the Kamloops area, offers a wheelchair accessible 56’ houseboat which sleeps 12.

-Williams Lake which is situated in the central interior of British Columbia is the hometown of the famous Rick Hansen, advocate for accessibility and inclusion.
-The town has worked tirelessly on its accessibility and now offers an “Accessibility Award of Merit” to businesses who improve their accessibility.
+Williams Lake which is situated in the central interior of British Columbia is the hometown of the famous Rick Hansen, an advocate for accessibility and inclusion.
+The town has worked tirelessly on its accessibility and now offers an “Accessibility Award of Merit” to businesses that improve their accessibility.

-One of the newest accessible resort/campgrounds facilities called the Accessible Wilderness Society was created in 2009 to give persons with disabilities wonderful unimpeded outdoor recreational opportunities.
+One of the newest accessible resort/campground facilities called the Accessible Wilderness Society was created in 2009 to give persons with disabilities wonderful unimpeded outdoor recreational opportunities.

-Ladysmith which lies between Duncan and Nanaimo (mid Vancouver Island), has also has contributed towards the accessible outdoors.
-What better way to see beautiful British Columbia than via a wheelchair accessible 35 foot cruiser or a wheelchair accessible motor home http://www.wheelchairfriendlyvacation.com
+Ladysmith which lies between Duncan and Nanaimo (mid-Vancouver Island), has also contributed to the accessible outdoors.
+What better way to see beautiful British Columbia than via a wheelchair accessible 35-foot cruiser or a wheelchair accessible motor home.

-The famous Butchart Gardens in Victoria, B.C. is a fully accessible 50 acre garden with spectacular views.
-There are areas with stairs which have been accommodated with accessible paths, most which are wide and smooth.
+The famous Butchart Gardens in Victoria, B.C. is a fully accessible 50-acre garden with spectacular views.
+There are areas with stairs that have been accommodated with accessible paths, most of which are wide and smooth.
 As this park was originally a quarry, there are lots of hills but is well laid out.
 Plan to spend an entire day here as there is a lot to see.

 Nestled in the Gulf Islands just off the coast of lower mainland Vancouver, is Salt Spring Island.
-For those with disabilities who really want to get away from it all, may contact “Touch The Sky” wheelchair accessible bed and breakfast.
+Those with disabilities who really want to get away from it all, may contact “Touch The Sky” wheelchair accessible bed and breakfast.

 Finally, with the approaching of the Rick Hansen Interdependence International Conference and Exposition in 2012, British Columbia will receive even further recognition as becoming one of the leading provinces in Canada in promoting accessibility and inclusion.